civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 # Authentication Providers

 CiviForm supports applicant and admin authentication via OpenID Connect (OIDC).
-We use [pac4j](https://www.pac4j.org/) for auth which hides most of gritty details.
-But many auth providers don't fully implement spec or have minor deviations from the spec.
-In those cases we need to dig into spec to debug and fix issues.
-Specs can be found here: https://openid.net/connect/.
+We use [pac4j](https://www.pac4j.org/) for auth which hides most of the gritty details.
+But many auth providers deviations from the [OpenID specifications](https://openid.net/connect/).
+In those cases we need to dig into the spec to debug and fix issues.
 You can find debugging tips at the end of this page.

 Below we'll go over the implementation and configuration steps for currently supported authentication providers.
 A Civiform deployment should have exactly one admin authentication provider and one applicant authentication provider configured.